-Using Extended Reality (XR) is a growing trend in corporate training.
+Using Extended Reality or XR technology is a growing trend in corporate training.
 Want to know why?

 This article commences our blog series about using XR in a variety of learning contexts.